Australia leaves door open for Djokovic to play at next year's Open | Sports-Games

 Djokovic, 34, said he was extremely disappointed by the ruling but he respected the court's decision.
 "I am uncomfortable that the focus of the past weeks has been on me and I hope that we can all now focus on the game and the tournament I love," Djokovic said in a statement before flying out of Melbourne.

 The player was filmed by Reuters wearing a mask and taking selfies with fans at the arrival gate in Dubai as he waited for his entourage to follow him off the plane.
-Djokovic was escorted by airline staff on a terminal buggy to the departure gate for a flight a few hours later to Belgrade, where he checked in alone.
+Djokovic was escorted by airline staff on a terminal buggy to the departure gate for a flight a few hours later to Belgrade.
+He checked in alone for the six-hour flight.

 The saga caused a row between Canberra and Belgrade, with Serbian Prime Minister Ana Brnabic calling the court decision "scandalous".
 Australian Foreign Minister Marise Payne said on Monday that she and Morrison had been in touch with Brnabic during the legal process last week.